Event Budget Sheet

 Resource Allocation

 The budget assists in allocating resources optimally.
-Whether it’s assigning funds to specific aspects of the event or determining the number of staff required, the budget guides decisions that contribute to overall efficiency.
+Whether assigning funds to specific aspects of the event or determining the number of staff required, the budget guides decisions that contribute to overall efficiency.

 Performance Measurement